 If you choose to drive yourself get a good map and follow Highway 3199.

-Or alternatively you could hire a car with a driver or catch a bus from Kanchanaburi to Erawan Falls or book an organized tour from one of the travel agents in Kanchanaburi.
+Or alternatively you could hire a car with a driver or catch a bus from Kanchanaburi to Erawan Falls or book an organized tour with Easy Day Thailand.

 If you enjoyed this article and found it helpful for your travels in Phuket, let us know by following us on Facebook.